I Like the Sound of That

 "I Like the Sound of That" is a song by American country music group Rascal Flatts.
-It was released in September 2015 as the fourth and final single from their album Rewind.
+It was released on August 31, 2015, as the fourth and final single from their album Rewind.
 The song was written by Jesse Frasure along with American singer Meghan Trainor and Shay Mooney of the American country music duo Dan + Shay.

 Content

 The song "lists a number of noises everyone is familiar with, but uses each as a symbol.
 In the first verse it’s the morning shower, the coffee pot and a door locking.
 All these mean the main character will be spending a few hours apart from his lover."

 Critical reception

 An uncredited review from Taste of Country was favorable, saying that "a young lover’s song that relies on an older couple to recall those early days when eight hours at work seemed like eight years away from a familiar pair of lips.…'I Like the Sound of That' recalls the days of the band’s biggest hits.
 Once again they make love sound easy."